mariotrerotola/productivity-jcurve-italian-sme/README.md

 ## Abstract

-Although the “Productivity J-Curve” hypothesis has been widely examined for large US firms, there is still limited empirical evidence for Small and Medium-sized Enterprises (SMEs).
-This paper broadens the theoretical framework to an economy largely composed of SMEs and offers new evidence on the impact of digital and AI-related investments on productivity in Italy’s manufacturing sector.
+While the “Productivity J-Curve” hypothesis is well-documented for large US firms, empirical evidence for Small and Medium-sized Enterprises remains scarce.
+This paper extends the framework to Italian manufacturing SMEs, using a two-stage Panel Fixed Effects model on a balanced panel of 8,683 firms from AIDA (2015–2024).

-We employ a two-stage Panel Fixed Effects econometric framework on a balanced panel of more than 8,600 Italian SMEs sourced from the AIDA database (2015–2024).
-In the first stage, we derive Total Factor Productivity (TFP) as the residual from a Cobb–Douglas production function.
-In the second stage, we regress this measure on Technological Intensity, specified in quadratic form to capture potential non-linear effects.
-A Hausman test supports the choice of Fixed Effects over Random Effects specification.
+In the first stage, Total Factor Productivity is derived as the residual from a Cobb–Douglas production function.
+The second stage regresses TFP on Technological Intensity in quadratic form.
+A Hausman test ($H=49.35$, $p<0.001$) confirms the appropriateness of Fixed Effects.

-The results validate the presence of a J-curve: early-stage investments are associated with a temporary drop in TFP ($\gamma_1 = -1.04$), whereas returns turn positive only once investment intensity exceeds 14.6\% ($\gamma_2 = +3.58$).
-Regarding regional heterogeneity, Southern SMEs do not display any statistically significant productivity disadvantage compared to the rest of the country, challenging the traditional narrative of a North-South divide.
-Overall, the findings suggest that industrial policy should prioritize intangible capital accumulation over exclusive hardware subsidies.
+Results validate the J-curve: initial investments reduce TFP ($\gamma_1 = -1.04$), with returns turning positive only beyond 14.6\% intensity ($\gamma_2 = +3.58$).
+Regarding regional heterogeneity, we find no robust productivity disadvantage for Southern SMEs, challenging the traditional North–South divide narrative.
+These findings suggest that policy should prioritize intangible capital accumulation over hardware subsidies, and that the “Solow Paradox” in Italy reflects delayed adjustment costs rather than technological failure.

 ---